tripzilch/mstp/README.md

 The FFT convolutions also allowed me to use (flat) circular convolution kernels instead of Gaussian ones, which is the way it was implemented in the article.
 AFAIK, this produces sharper details than Gaussian kernels.

+## The rest

+Leftover bits from various experiments during development.
+Probably not very useful, included for completeness and educational value.
+But really, the code in `mstp-fft.py` is where you want to be.

+There's some output images in the `output images` folder.
+These include various high-resolution renders, as well as some experimental stuff: My face in wobbly Turing-patterns, and some images from when I used the MSTP as a procedural texture generation for a platformer game I was working on at the time.

 # Colour

 So how did I do the colours?
 I keep two buffers.